divishagupta99/WiFi_Localisation/README.md

 <br> 1.
 Euclidean Distance
 <br> 2.
 Quantile Distibution
 <br> 3.
 Multivariate Guassian Distibution
-<br> The repository includes Colab Notebooks for the above mentioned approaches.
+<br> The repository includes Colab Notebooks for the above mentioned approaches. <b><i>Project_Report.pdf</i></b> has the details of data collection, algorithms and performance metrics used.